-Join Caleb Smith for an in-depth discussion in this video Defining Django fields, part of Up and Running with Python and Django.
+Join Caleb Smith for an in-depth discussion in this video Defining Django fields, part of Learning Python and Django (2015).

 - Looking at the example of the item model…that we made, the three fields are…a CharField, a TextField, and an IntegerField.…These define the different data types…that are being stored.…Let's take a look at some of the various field types.…This is not an exhaustive list, but shows…some that you are likely to see and use.…For numbers, there are the IntegerField…and DecimalField, for storing integers…and decimal numbers respectively.…For textual data, there's the Charfield and TextField.…The CharField requires a max length attribute…and stores an amount of characters up to that length.…